-Alzheimer’s Disease (AD) is a chronic neurodegenerative disease affecting an estimated 5.5 million people in the United States (US)1 and over 46 million people worldwide.2
+Alzheimer’s disease (AD), the most common cause of dementia, is a chronic neurodegenerative disease affecting an estimated 5.8 million people in the United States (U.S.)1 and over 46 million people worldwide.2

-- With the world’s aging population, AD is quickly becoming “The Disease of the Century”3, a global epidemic and a socio-economic burden impacting families, social service, and healthcare delivery systems.1
+- With the world’s aging population, AD is quickly becoming a global epidemic, and a socioeconomic burden impacting families, social services, and healthcare delivery systems.1

-Symptoms of AD generally occur in patients in their mid-60s, though symptoms may occur earlier in patients with familial forms of AD stemming from a genetic predisposition.
-The disease is initially characterized by progressive memory loss, and then slow progression to severe difficulty in accessing basic brain functions, prompting mental disorders.
+Symptoms of AD generally appear in patients in their mid-60s, though symptoms may occur earlier in patients with familial forms of AD stemming from a genetic predisposition.
+The disease is initially characterized by progressive memory loss followed by slow progression to severe difficulty in accessing basic brain functions and subsequent mental disorders.

 Alzheimer’s disease is a multifactorial disorder that involves several different etiopathological mechanisms.
 These include aggregation and deposition of tau and amyloid that contribute to the neurodegeneration that characterizes AD.